How To Repair An Old Wobbly Bench

 Sand the slats down to get any loose paint off the boards.
 Inspect the boards for rot.
-If needed, buy new boards to replace any rotten ones (ours were fine).
+If needed, your bench may need replacement boards, so buy new boards to replace any rotten ones .

-This is not ideal, but is my life sometimes.
+How I painted the legs was not ideal, or perfect.
 I painted one side of the legs on the ground on a nice warm day.
-I would suggest painting them on a bench or cardboard.
+I would suggest painting them on a bench with cardboard.
 Allow the paint to dry, make any touch ups if necessary.
 Apply a second coat if needed.

 Flip over the legs and apply a second coat, this time, leaning against something you don’t mind getting paint on.

 Be sure to get the bottom of the legs also.
 Allow to completely dry.

 If you need to replace the wood bench slats, you will want to measure to make sure the new slats are the same board as the old ones.
 If you have screws/bolts that are sunken in the board, you will want to consider doing this to the new bolts/screws as well.